Bayer-Group/BIC-subscreen/README.md

 #### 2.1.6. par_functions

 This parameter is only required when multiple kernels are used.
 It requires the name(s) of functions used in eval_function to be exported to the cluster.
-In the example, the hazardratio function (see 2.1.2) uses the functions `coxph` and `Surv`from the survival package.
-Therefore these functions need to be specified in the parameter `par_functions = c('coxph','Surv')`.
+In the example, the hazardratio function (see [chapter 2.1.2](#chap212)) uses the functions `coxph` and `Surv`from the survival package.
+Therefore, these functions need to be specified in the parameter `par_functions = c('coxph','Surv')`.
-Otherwise an error appears: Error in checkForRemoteErrors(val) :
+Otherwise an error appears:
-4 nodes produced errors; first error: could not find function 'coxph'.
+<pre>Error in checkForRemoteErrors(val) : 4 nodes produced errors; first error: could not find function 'coxph'.</pre>

 <div id='chap217'>

 #### 2.1.7. verbose

 A text of the computational information can be returned with `verbose = TRUE`.
-Otherwise verbose should be set to FALSE.
+Otherwise, verbose should be set to FALSE.
-The returned text gives information about the start and end time of calculation as well the calculation time of the several steps within the function.
+The returned text gives information about the start and end time of calculation as well the calculation time of the steps within the function.
 Furthermore, the number of subjects, number of subgroup factors, and number of subgroups are returned.

 <img src='inst/www/subscreencalc_verbose.png'>